From Insight to Implementation:

 Actionable Warning Messages

-Customers can take action to resolve the issue
+Customers can take action to resolve the issue independently

 Simple UI

-Customers can easily complete their tasks
+Customers can easily complete their tasks to reduce time-to-value

 Methodology